Ombi-app/Ombi.Docs/docs/info/common-errors.md

 # Commonly Encountered Errors

+This page is being used for common errors outside our control, and commonly made mistakes.
+If you're after a fix for a known fault, see [Known Faults](../known-faults).

 ## TV Show search results disappear

 This is due to our TV Provider [TVMaze](https://www.tvmaze.com/) not having the metadata we need to process that TV Show.
 We require TV Maze to supply us with a TVDBId for that show.